Award Descriptions & All-Star Rules

 Rule #3 – A Journeyman with 3 or more technical fouls or more than 1 ejection, or any suspension, loses his or her eligibility for an All-Star appearance.

 Rule #4 – There are 10 available starting spots in an All-Star Game.
-(5 for East and 5 for West) The players with the most PSP in their division will take these starting spots.
+(5 for East and 5 for West) The players with the most PSP in their division, meeting the minimum games attended rule, (rule #1) will take these starting spots.

-Rule #7a – Alternates will only participate as a reserve player if a current reserve forfeits his spot due to previous commitment, illness or injury, or advancement to starter.
+Rule #6 – 4 Alternates can be listed.
+This is a continuance of votes and listed accordingly.
+These players will only participate as a reserve player.
+If a current reserve forfeits his spot due to previous commitment, illness or injury, or advancement to starter.
 Each alternate will be called as soon as this spot becomes available, in the order posted on the All-Star Alternate Roster.

-Rule #8 – Swing players rule.
-Swing players are ineligible to participate in their more advanced divisions All-Star Game.
-When J-Hawks swing to D1 or D2 they are eligible provided they earn a starting spot with PSP.
-But because they get an additional 10 games (normally at no cost) they are ineligible to receive a reserve spot.
-They can, however, be advanced to reserve from the alternate list.
-A simple way to remember the swing player all-star rule is, swings can not be reserves.
+Rule #7 – Swing player’s rule.
+Swing players are ineligible to participate in their more advanced divisions YAMO Game.
+When JHAWKS swing to D1 or D2 they are eligible provided they earn a starting spot with PSP.
+But because they get an additional 10 games, they are ineligible to receive a reserve spot.

-Rule #10 – If a starter can not attend an All-Star game their starting spot will be given to the non-starting athlete with the most votes.
-PSP would no longer be a factor in the award of that roster spot (meaning the 11th athlete in PSP would not necessarily get the spot unless he was the player with the most votes).
+Rule #9 – If a starter cannot attend a YAMO Game their starting spot will be given to the non-starting athlete with the most votes.
+PSP would no longer be a factor in the award of that roster spot.
+This means the 11th athlete in PSP would not necessarily get the spot unless he was the player with the most votes.

 • 2nd period 8 minutes. (for reserves)

-• Substitutions outside of the parameters above can only be made due to injury, fatigue or at the request of the starting All-Star.
+• Substitutions outside of the parameters above can only be made due to injury, fatigue or at the request of a YAMO All-Star.
+When leaving the court they may choose their own replacement.